 Young Living does purchase from trusted co-op farms and distilleries throughout the world.
 Gary Young and a team trained by him go to our vendors to make sure that every step of the process, from growing, harvesting, distilling, meets YL standards.
 Companies who want to sell their oils to YL are surprised when Young Living representatives show up because other companies take the vendor’s word for it instead of personally inspecting their operation.

-When oil arrives at Young Living, from either a vendor or that we have distilled, it is quarantined until it is analyzed on a piece of high tech equipment called a GC –(gas chromatography) that analyzes the levels of chemical constituents in the oils to make sure that they have the proper levels of therapeutic compounds and to make sure the oil has not been altered in any way.
+When oil arrives at Young Living, from either a vendor or that we have distilled, it is quarantined until it is analyzed on a piece of high tech equipment called a GC –(gas chromatography) that analyzes the levels of chemical constituents in the oils to make sure that they have the proper levels of beneficial compounds and to make sure the oil has not been altered in any way.

 Young Living rejects around 75% of the oils offered to them for sale.